Marcus Murphy (footballer)

 Marcus Montagu Murphy (14 November 1914 – August 2007) was an English footballer who played as an inside forward.

 Career

 Murphy's early career was spent in South West England with St Austell, Plymouth & Stonehouse Gas and Plymouth United.
 During World War II, Murphy guested for Middlesbrough, before returning to Plymouth to sign for Plymouth Argyle.
 At Plymouth, Murphy made 15 Football League appearances for the club, scoring once.
-In 1947, following a period in Plymouth's reserves, Murphy signed for Chelmsford City.
+In 1948, following a period in Plymouth's reserves, Murphy signed for Chelmsford City.
+In 1949, Murphy signed for Wisbech Town after he wasn't retained by Chelmsford.